Bivariate Instantaneous Frequency and Bandwidth: The Modulated Elliptical Signal

-We emphasize that $a(t)$, $b(t)$, $\theta(t)$, and $\phi(t)$ appearing in (\ref{ellipseeqn}) and (\ref{realellipsematrixform}) are not arbitrary functions which one is free to specify.
-They are, instead, unique properties of a given bivariate signal.
+We emphasize that while the quantities $a(t)$, $b(t)$, $\theta(t)$, and $\phi(t)$ appearing in (\ref{realellipsematrixform}) could be specified arbitrarily, we have chosen to define them in terms of $x_+(t)$ and $y_+(t)$ as in (\ref{ellipsematrixform}).
+This precisely parallels the assignment of a canonical amplitude and phase to a univariate signal using its analytic part, as discussed in Section~\ref{section:background}.
+The canonical ellipse parameters are therefore unique properties of a given bivariate signal.

 While any bivariate signal can be represented as a modulated ellipse, just as any univariate signal can be represented as a modulated oscillation via the analytic signal, it is not always sensible to do so.
 If one begins with a pair of real-valued signals $x(t)$ and $y(t)$ which are, say, finite samples of a noise process, the ellipse parameters would likely not yield any sensible information; this would inform you that the modulated ellipse representation is not appropriate.
+Another situation in which the modulated ellipse representation would not be appropriate is for signals consisting of aggregations of several oscillatory components \cite{loughlin97-ispl,oliveira98-ieee}, as discussed in \cite[p.~527]{boashash92a-ieee} or \cite[p.~626]{born}; we do not consider such multi-component signals in this paper.

 One may also associate a second pair of analytic signals with $z(t)$, namely the components of which are the analytic parts of $z(t)$ and of its complex conjugate.
 Then

 decomposes $z(t)$ into counterclockwise and clockwise rotating contributions, respectively.\footnote{The factor of two difference in defining analytic versions of real-valued and complex-valued signals, i.e. the last equality in (\ref{ellipsematrixform}) versus (\ref{pnanalytic}), prevents factors of two from appearing in the decomposition equations (\ref{complexbivariateform}) and (\ref{complexbivariateform2}).} Note that for convenience we have defined $z_-(t)$ to be an \emph{analytic}, rather than an anti-analytic, signal.
 Making use of the unitary matrix